rebecca1230/IntrotoIM/Feb2/README.md

 ## Second Assignment: Create an art with loops
 ### Difficulties
-1. When I could only have one void draw function inside the program, I will have to think of a way to merge two action under on chain of programming.
+1. Because I can only have one "void draw(){" function in one programming, I will have to think of a way to merge two commands of action under the same "void draw(){" function.
 This makes things more difficult.
 2. I notice that in programming, there are multiple ways to do the same thing.
 Deciding which way to execute the function depends on the situations.
 I found this decision process challenging.
 ### Discovery: mousePressed and mouseReleased
 Though at the end did not apply those functions into the programming, I discovered something worth investigate more.